The 2020 US Decennial Census is more private than you (might) think: Results

 \subsection{Mitigating distortion in downstream analyses}

 We examine how our $f$-DP based accounting method improves the accuracy and reliability of downstream analyses using census data.
-The underlying intuition is that, while maintaining the same privacy budget, the use of $f$-DP accounting allows for reduced noise added to census counts.
-To illustrate this, we analyze the relationship between earnings and education level using the 2020 ACS 5-year estimates \citep{Census2020ACSST5Y2020.S1501,Muller23}.
+The underlying intuition is that, while maintaining the same privacy guarantee, the use of $f$-DP accounting allows for reduced noise added to census counts.
+To illustrate this, we analyze { 1) MSE between the non-privatized 2010 Census Summary Files and the simulated privacy-protected Summary Files after non-negative postprocessing, across nine racial query; 2) the relationship between earnings and education level using the 2020 ACS 5-year estimates \citep{Census2020ACSST5Y2020.S1501,Muller23}.}